Japanese knotweed control

-Japanese Knotweed is quite easy to indentify due to the disctintive heart shaped leaves and hollow green canes with purple speckles.
+Japanese knotweed is quite easy to identify due to the distinctive heart shaped leaves and hollow green canes with purple speckles.
 The canes will start to appear in early spring and be mature by early summer.
 Spikes of white flowers will appear in late summer, but as the seeds are very rarely fertile they have little benefit to the spread of this weed.
-Japanese Knotweed will tend to grow in dense clumps, the canes will turn brown in the autumn but can remain standing throughout the winter with fresh shoot growing up around them the following spring.
+Japanese knotweed will tend to grow in dense clumps, the canes will turn brown in the autumn but can remain standing throughout the winter with fresh shoot growing up around them the following spring.

 You can start by digging up plants, but the rhizomes are very tough and deep and you may have to attack them with a pickaxe or similar.
 No matter how careful you are, pieces of root are bound to remain and regrowth will occur.

 Then repeatedly destroy any regrowth to exhaust the strength and energy remaining in the rhizomes.
 This could take several years to give full control.